Name Email

 Failing to Adjust GDP for Real Inflation

 How can Washington calculate GDP without proper adjustments for inflation?
 That is precisely what they do.
 They select the most modest inflation measures (chain-type inflation) to adjust for the nominal GDP data.
-Michael Pento lays out a very nice illustration of this in his recent article “Getting Real with GDP.”

 Failure to Adjust for Annual Population Growth